This information will help you understand what patient-controlled analgesia (PCA) is and how to use your PCA pump.

 - Difficulty urinating

-Your doctor may be able to change the medication to one that may work better for you or give you fewer side effects.Back to top
+Your doctor may be able to give you a different medication that has fewer side effects.Back to top